bxlab/cmdb-quantbio/assignments/bootcamp/linear_regression/assignment/index.md

 Using the relevant Poisson regression model that you fit, predict the number of paternal de novo mutations for a proband with a father who was 40.2 years old at the proband's time of birth.
 Record your answer and your work.

 ### Exercise 4 (OPTIONAL)

-Do the analyses we tell you to do is surely fun, but isn't it more fun to do your *own* analyses?
+Doing the analyses we tell you to do is surely fun, but isn't it more fun to do your *own* analyses?

 #### **Step 4.1**